RichardA1/NaviPal-AI-Assistant/README.md

 ## Project Goal

 The goal of this project is to design an inexpensive hardware platform that integrates Text-to-Speech (TTS) and Speech-to-Text (STT) with a Large Language Model (LLM).
 The device should run on a standard 3.3V rechargeable battery and support simple I/O interactions, including buttons, LEDs, haptic motors, and additional sensors for enhanced interactions.

+## FAQ

+* Why launch on both Solana and Binance at the same time?
+Why not pick one?
+Solana and Binance are two completely different communities.
+We believe NaviPal has appeal across the spectrum.
+We wanted to launch in both at once to maximize our community.

+* How do I buy a NaviPal?
+NaviPal will be a platform which anyone can assemble at home.
+We aim to create a community around NaviPal to work together to further the project.
+Ultimately, we hope to make NaviPal available for sale and shipping, but need to evolve the platform.
+This is all in our roadmap.

+* How will the funds be used?
+Funds will go towards design and manufacturing of the NaviPal.
+We will ultimately be producing open-source droids and humanoid companions.
+For now, our primary aim is to build the NaviPal project and platform, hire engineers and scale the platform.

+* Are you going to rug us?
+No, see the tokenomics above.

 ## Prototype Parts List: